OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 ## Declaring a volatile function

-[Volatile functions](https://docs.microsoft.com/office/client-developer/excel/excel-recalculation#volatile-and-non-volatile-functions) are functions in which the value changes from moment to moment, even if none of the function's arguments have changed.
+[Volatile functions](/office/client-developer/excel/excel-recalculation#volatile-and-non-volatile-functions) are functions in which the value changes from moment to moment, even if none of the function's arguments have changed.
 These functions recalculate every time Excel recalculates.
 For example, imagine a cell that calls the function `NOW`.
 Every time `NOW` is called, it will automatically return the current date and time.

 Excel contains several built-in volatile functions, such as `RAND` and `TODAY`.
-For a comprehensive list of Excel’s volatile functions, see [Volatile and Non-Volatile Functions](https://docs.microsoft.com/en-us/office/client-developer/excel/excel-recalculation#volatile-and-non-volatile-functions).
+For a comprehensive list of Excel's volatile functions, see [Volatile and Non-Volatile Functions](/en-us/office/client-developer/excel/excel-recalculation#volatile-and-non-volatile-functions).

 Custom functions allow you to create your own volatile functions, which may be useful when handling dates, times, random numbers, and modelling.
 For example, Monte Carlo simulations require generation of random inputs to determine an optimal solution.